WarzoneMC/tgm/README.md

 1. Clone the repo to your computer.

-2. Compile BuildTools by downloading and running the jar from [here](https://hub.spigotmc.org/jenkins/job/BuildTools).
+2. Compile CraftBukkit by downloading and running the BuildTools jar from [here](https://hub.spigotmc.org/jenkins/job/BuildTools).
 Make sure you include the `-compile craftbukkit` flag when compiling it, otherwise you might receive errors when later compiling the plugin.

-3. Make sure you Maven installed and run `mvn clean install` in the top-level folder to generate the required libraries.
+3. Make sure you have Maven installed and run `mvn clean install` in the top-level folder to generate the required libraries.
 You can then download the jar from the `target` folder.

 ## Developer Tips